petercunha/AimbotCalvin/README.md

 # Aimbot Calvin
-I recently had the pleasure of working on an official website for the Twitch streamer and Overwatch player known as Aimbot Calvin.
+I recently built an official website for the Twitch streamer and Overwatch player known as Aimbot Calvin.
 This is the source code for the landing page.

 ## Socials
 - Twitch: https://www.twitch.tv/aimbotcalvin